huaminghuangtw/Evergreen-Notes/Permanent-Notes/escape-competition-through-authenticity.md

 Normal behavior is forgotten.
 Only weird behavior survives. _Nobody tells stories of when you did the expected — they only tell stories when you did the unexpected._ Normalize being weird.
 Weirdness is what sets us apart, makes us unique.
 Be your unapologetically weird self.
 In fact, being weird may even find you the ultimate happiness.

 1. If you pay for the bill at everyone in the table — the short-term reaction is shock and confusion.
-In the long term, it's everyone's favorite memory of you.
+In the long term, it’s everyone’s favorite memory of you.
-2. If you travel across the world for a friend's birthday, the friend's initial reaction is: “You don't have to do that” — but it's the story they tell at your funeral.
+2. If you travel across the world for a friend’s birthday, the friend’s initial reaction is: “You don’t have to do that” — but it’s the story they tell at your funeral.
-3. If you're 100% honest with your feedback on people's business ideas, the short-term reaction is anger.
+3. If you’re 100% honest with your feedback on people’s business ideas, the short-term reaction is anger.
 In the long term, you become one of the few people they trust.

 ---